Once you've set up your Billing information, MoreCommerce pays twice each month, per the Merchant Fees & Payment Terms agreement.

 Remember, MoreCommerce will only issue the payment if your Billing information is complete and up to date.

-So if a shopper places an order on January 31 and your shipment shows movement on February 2, MoreCommerce would assign the payment for the first half of the month.
+So if a shopper places an order on January 31 and your shipment is scanned as delivered on February 2, MoreCommerce would assign the payment for the first half of the month.
 (So you'd receive it in your February 28 payment.)

 If someone (a shopper, you, our Trust & Safety team) cancels or returns an order, MoreCommerce will typically reverse the payment per the Merchant Fees & Payment Terms.
 MoreCommerce will deduct the amount from your payment based on when the cancellation or return is processed.

-Most of the time, this will be the same period as when you ship the order, so the payment and reversal will cancel each other out.
+This will often be in the same period as when the order is delivered, so the payment and reversal will cancel each other out.

-But if the shipment and the return happen in different pay periods then the payment and reversal will also be split between the 2 pay periods.
-Continuing the example above, if you ship an order on February 2 and a shopper returns it on February 16, MoreCommerce would issue the payment in one period (1st half of the month, so you'd receive it on February 28) and reverse it in the next period (2nd half of the month, so you'd see a deduction in your March 15 payment).
+But if the delivery and the return happen in different pay periods then the payment and reversal will also be split between the 2 pay periods.
+Continuing the example above, if an order is delivered on February 2 and a shopper returns it on February 16, MoreCommerce would issue the payment in one period (1st half of the month, so you'd receive it on February 28) and reverse it in the next period (2nd half of the month, so you'd see a deduction in your March 15 payment).

 MoreCommerce charges fees for transactions and credit card processing based on when a shopper places an order.

 So if a shopper places an order on January 31, we'll asses the fees on January 31.
-(And if you ship that same order on February 1, the payment would appear in the following period.)
+(And if the same order is delivered on February 5, the payment would appear in the following period.)

 If someone (a shopper, you, our Trust & Safety team) cancels or returns an order, we'll refund some or all of the fees per the Merchant Fees & Payment Terms.
 MoreCommerce will refund the fees based on when the cancellation or return is processed.